Unlocking Emotional Balance: Emotion Regulation Therapy

 Understanding Emotion Regulation Therapy

-Emotion Regulation Therapy (ERT) is a powerful approach that helps individuals manage their emotions in a healthier way.
+Emotion Regulation-regulation) Therapy (ERT) is a powerful approach that helps individuals manage their emotions in a healthier way.
 Imagine you're on a roller coaster of feelings—sometimes you're up, sometimes you're down.
 ERT provides the tools to navigate those ups and downs more effectively.

 What is Emotion Regulation?